My Top 26 Best Travel Destinations For 2026

 big almaty lake solo hike kazakhstan

 While Kyrgyzstan may be getting the brunt of the limelight on Central Asia’s increased popularity as a travel destination, Kazakhstan is not to be ignored.
 I planned to brush over Kazakhstan en route to Kyrgyzstan, but Almaty absolutely sucked me in.
-I stayed for nearly a month in Kazakhstan, exploring out-of-this-world landscapes like those of Altyn Emmel and Charyn Canyon.
+I stayed for nearly a month in Kazakhstan, exploring out-of-this-world landscapes like those of Altyn Emmel, Charyn Canyon, and Big Almaty Lake.
 The people of Kazakhstan are what really drew me to the country, though.
 They were the friendliest, most welcoming, and most fun of the Central Asian countries, and building a cozy community in Almaty made it so hard to leave.
 I’ve got nothing but love for Kazakhstan, and if you plan on backpacking through Central Asia, make sure to give this country the time of day.

 Uzbekistan